yanhan/reading-list/README.md

 - https://news.ycombinator.com/item?id=22004133 (How many of you are rolling your own auth?)
 - https://news.ycombinator.com/item?id=22005111 (Google Research: Looking back at 2019, and Forward to 2020 and Beyond)
 - http://www.haskellforall.com/2020/01/dhall-year-in-review-2019-2020.html
+- https://twitter.com/ibuildthecloud/status/1216865498941444096 (k3c - Classic Docker for a k8s world)
+- https://news.ycombinator.com/item?id=22030928 (Is Parallel Programming hard, and, if so, what can you do about it?)
+- https://news.ycombinator.com/item?id=22029823 (Probabilistic Programming and Bayesian Methods for Hackers)

 ## Command Line